The thirteenthnote and final incarnation in the Doctor's first regeneration cycle.

 - Flanderization: Though he was always something of a Manchild throughout his run, it is heavily emphasized in his last season.
 He is first portrayed as more of an immature Deadpan Snarker in series 5, with moments of childlike glee and being good with kids, but can still crack a joke and will still maintain a competent, if not quirky, presence.
 Eleven becomes goofier in Series 6, but his darker, sterner side as well as his fatal faults (arrogance, vindictiveness, deceitfulness) are explored in depth this season.
 By series 7, he will often cover his eyes or groan when Amy and Rory kiss, is genuinely confused by innuendos, randomly kisses his friends, and acts more like one of the children he encounters than he would have before.
 Amy even makes jokes about getting him a babysitter by series 7.

-- Foreseeing My Death: By series 7, he has a pretty good idea how, when and where his life will one day permanently end (that is, when the Doctor will finally die, because this is — or was — his final life).
+- Foreseeing My Death: By series 7, he has a pretty good idea how, when and where his life will one day permanently end, due to not having any regenerations left.
 When he learns he's finally going there, he starts crying.
 As if that wasn't traumatising enough yet, he's then forced to become intimately acquainted with his own corpse.
 By saving Gallifrey in "The Day of the Doctor", however, he enables the Time Lords to change history and grant him a new regeneration cycle in "The Time of the Doctor".

 - Four-Temperament Ensemble: Amy is sanguine, River is choleric, the Doctor is melancholic and Rory is phlegmatic.
 When he has Canton with him, Canton is the leukine.